Every Oscar Best Picture Winner Ranked—From Worst to Best

 53. Marty (1955)

 Running just 94-minutes, Delbert Mann’s Marty is still the shortest film to win Best Picture—and possibly one of the least orthodox choices for the night’s biggest prize.
-Written by the famed Paddy Chayefsky, this modest tale of a good-natured but loveless butcher (Ernest Borgnine) and the shy schoolteacher he falls for (Betsy Blair) is one of the most moving examples of “kitchen-sink realism,” and continues to strike a chord with viewers to this day.
+Written by Paddy Chayefsky, this modest tale of a good-natured but loveless butcher (Ernest Borgnine) and the shy schoolteacher he falls for (Betsy Blair) is one of the more moving examples of “kitchen-sink realism,” and continues to strike a chord with viewers to this day.